SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 3) Set your COM port and flash method (UART) and you should be ready to go.
 4) Compile, Flash, and Monitor.
 Apply input through GPIO0 push button switch as needed.
-5) NOTE: Test software can be swapped into system_gpio_cpp source file so that the switch (GPIO0) and make various command calls.
+5) NOTE: Test software can be swapped into system_gpio.cpp source file so that the switch (GPIO0) can make various command calls.

 # Telling the Story
 Software documentation doesn't exactly lend itself well to telling a chronological story.
 Instead we will use software engineering concepts to present viewpoints which we think will deliver not only how the software functions, but also why the software is developed the way that it is.
 We will present the topics to you with **Abstractions**, **Block Diagrams**, **Flowcharts**, **Sequence Diagrams**, and **State Transition Diagrams**.
 With all these different perspectives, you should be able to key in on the understanding in the way that registers with you best.